NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.4 =
+This update adds a new image setting, which Google now requires for local businesses.
+You're strongly encouraged to add an image for your business.

 = 1.1.3 =
 This update fixes a critical bug when trying to add or edit a location's opening hours.